jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw55.md

 ## NUS general GenAI policy

 GenAI policy in this course should be understood in relation to the [:NUS Academic Honesty policy](#x-nus-genai).

-## Instructor GenAI declaration

-I've tried to use GenAI to help with teaching preparation and instruction, but so far I haven't found it very helpful.
-Nonetheless, I am still interested in experimenting with this possibility, so for the sake of transparency, I'm letting you know that I might use AI in the following ways:

-- generate questions for in-class activities or optional (ungraded) online quizzes
-- generate writing examples for discussion or to illustrate my points
-- revise handouts or lecture notes
-- revise online course content, including on Canvas and my course website
-- revise my written feedback on assignments (I write the initial feedback without GenAI and do all final revisions)

 # :x submit all